srjresearch/BayesianWAND/Data/README.md

 #### Partial ranking

-Partial rankings occur when a ranker considers a subset of all the entities and reports back a position for each of those considered, and so n<sub>i</sub> = K<sub>i</sub> &lt K in this scenario.
+Partial rankings occur when a ranker considers a subset of all the entities and reports back a position for each of those considered, and so n<sub>i</sub> = K<sub>i</sub> &lt; K in this scenario.

 If ranker i only considered entities (1,2,3) then  n<sub>i</sub> = K<sub>i</sub> = 3 and an entry of